afnolin/academic_template/content/publication/2021b-JofHydrology/index.md

 # Summary.
 An optional shortened abstract.
 summary:
-•Mean area and number of earlywood vessels are excellent spring flood proxies.
+  - Mean area and number of earlywood vessels are excellent spring flood proxies.
-•Comparable and complementary spring flood signals were extracted by both proxies.
+  - Comparable and complementary spring flood signals were extracted by both proxies.
-•Spring flood signal was highly and spatially coherent over the study area.
+  - Spring flood signal was highly and spatially coherent over the study area.
-•Major floods were recorded by proxies from natural and regulated rivers
+  - Major floods were recorded by proxies from natural and regulated rivers

 tags: []